Machado-Lab-UMD/machado-lab-umd.github.io/index.md

 {% include section.html size="full" %}
 {% include banner.html image="images/Banner2.jpg" text="EVOLUTIONARY GENOMICS" %}
 {% include section.html%}
-## We use genomic data and functional genomic methods (e.g. CRISPR) to study evolutionary processes and mechanisms.
-We are interested in uncovering the processes shaping species formation and patterns of genomic diversity.
+## We are an interdisciplinary team using genomic data and functional genomic methods (e.g. CRISPR) to study evolutionary processes and mechanisms.
+We study patterns and mechanisms of species divergence, coevolution and adaptation across diverse biological systems.
 {:.center}

 {%